flaviobordonidev/leanpubabrandnewcms/01-base/01-new_app/07-new_app.md

 ## Risolviamo problema di connessione

 Before running rails server, it’s necessary on some systems (including the cloud IDE) to allow connections to the local web server.
-To enable this, you should navigate to the file config/environments/development.rb and paste in the two extra lines shown in Listing 1.7 and Figure 1.13.
+To enable this, you should navigate to the file config/environments/development.rb and paste in the two extra lines.

-Permettiamo le connessioni al web server locale.
+Permettiamo le connessioni al web server locale aggiungendo in fondo il permesso di connessione al server locale.

-***codice 01 - .../config/environments/development.rb - line: 63***
+***codice 01 - .../config/environments/development.rb - line: 71***

 ```ruby
   # Allow connections to local server.